patfiaux/RELICS/README.md

 analysis.specs$repl_groups <- '1,2,3,4;5,6,7,8'
 ```

 5. The information file has a `label` column, such that each guide has a label assigned to it.
 Specify which guides are to be used to train the GLMM regulatory and non-regulatory parameters.
 Both `glmm_positiveTraining` and `glmm_negativeTraining` take either a string or a vector of strings.
 Regulatory guides are usually promoter- or exon-targeting guides.
-Non-regulatory guides can be non-targeting guides or can be all guides not used as regulatory guides.
+Non-regulatory guides can be non-targeting guides or all guides not used as regulatory guides.
 Although the latter option increases the runtime, we have observed that it typically reduces the noise in the results.

 ```r
 analysis.specs$glmm_positiveTraining <- 'exon' # use all guides that overlap an exon to train the regulatory parameters